Carrier/Bryant AC Fault Codes Explained

 Inverter Faults on Variable-Speed Models

 Condenser coil and fan: Inspect the outdoor unit for debris blocking airflow.
-Standing leaves, grass clippings, or cottonwood can clog the coil fins.
+In the Milwaukee area, cottonwood fluff (May through June), maple seed pods, and autumn leaf litter can clog condenser coil fins quickly.
 Gently spray the coil fins from inside-out with a garden hose to clean them.
-Never use a pressure washer — it bends the fins.
+Never use a pressure washer — it bends the fins and reduces efficiency permanently.

 Circuit breaker and disconnect: If the outdoor unit won't start, check the main panel breaker and the fused disconnect box mounted near the condenser.
-Replace blown fuses with the correct amperage only.
+Replace blown fuses with the correct amperage only — never use a larger fuse as a workaround.

-Thermostat wiring: On communicating systems, a broken or pinched thermostat cable can cause communication faults.
-Inspect the cable for visible damage, particularly where it passes through walls or chases.
+Thermostat wiring: On communicating systems, a broken or pinched thermostat cable can cause Fault 22 communication faults.
+Inspect the cable for visible damage, particularly where it passes through walls or exterior chases where it may have been pinched during installation or subsequent work.

 When to Call a Professional

-Low-pressure and loss-of-charge faults indicate a refrigerant issue that only a licensed technician can address.
-Running the system with low refrigerant damages the compressor rapidly.
+Low-pressure and loss-of-charge faults (3 flashes, Fault 13) indicate a refrigerant issue that only a licensed technician can address.
+Running the system with low refrigerant damages the compressor rapidly by starving the compressor of the refrigerant oil that circulates through the system for lubrication.
 Inverter faults, compressor faults, and fan motor faults all require professional diagnosis and parts replacement.

 Burkhardt Heating, Cooling, Plumbing & Electric has been repairing Carrier and Bryant systems across Southeastern Wisconsin for over 60 years.
 Our NATE-certified technicians carry common AC parts on every service vehicle and provide 24/7 emergency service during peak cooling season.